AitijyaGhosh365/primetrade-binance-api/README.md

 - **Decimal precision.** Quantity and price are forwarded to Binance with trailing zeros stripped; the exchange enforces symbol-specific lot/tick sizes and will reject non-conforming values with a clear API error.

-## Architecture

-See [ARCHITECTURE.md](./ARCHITECTURE.md) for the module diagram, request flow, and design rationale.